tangdaoyuan/vscode-color-json-picker/README.md

-# vscode-extension-starter
+# vscode-color-json-picker

-> My personal vscode extension starter
+> Pick colors from json file in vscode